 A quantitative analysis of the 101 responses received revealed information about the demographic’s age range, school and work situation, average time spent working at home, and plant ownership.

-A staggering majority of the respondents are under the age of 35, with the most common age range being 18-24 years old.
+A staggering majority of respondents are under 35, with the most common age range being 18-24.
 92% are full-time students, and 41% report having a job in addition to their school responsibilities.
 Time spent working at home shows great variation between individuals; however, most reported 15-20 hours of schoolwork per week, followed closely by 10-15 hours.
 When asked about the number of houseplants owned, just over half responded that they have at least one plant in their care.
 Their reasons for not having any plants vary, but the most common were a tendency to kill them, a lack of knowledge about plant care, the associated workload being too large, and a lack of space for them.

 This data reveals important information about the demographic to which the design outcome will be aimed, allowing me to tailor the outcome and its delivery to their specific needs.
-Students struggle with keeping plants alive and finding the space and time to care for them, so the plants I include in my design outcome should be low-maintenance, very tolerant, grow relatively slowly and remain tall rather than wide to conserve space.
+Students struggle to keep plants alive and find the time and space to care for them, so the plants I include in my design outcome should be low-maintenance, very tolerant, grow relatively slowly, and remain tall rather than wide to conserve space.

 This research method asked participants to sketch a recreation of their at-home workspaces, then colour-code specific items or areas in their sketch based on any emotions associated with them.
 This gave me some insight into the appearance and organization of student spaces and how they feel working in them.